Gig economy: everything you need to know about this labor market

 - Classifying all gig workers as employees hurts the companies.
-For example, Uber is an unprofitable company that now faces enormous costs in the wake of California’s new bill, as they’ll have to treat all their drivers as employees they now need to pay benefits to.
-No matter whether the drivers are committed “full-time”, or involved sporadically.
+For example, Uber is an unprofitable company that faced enormous costs in the wake of California’s bill.
+They had to treat all their drivers as employees to which they needed to pay benefits— no matter whether they were committed “full-time” or involved sporadically.

-And how the gig economy hurts the gig workers and consumers?
+And how does the gig economy hurt the gig workers and consumers?

 Although it may not be apparent at first, the gig economy hurts consumers as well.